SlicerHeart/SlicerHeart/README.md

 - Drag-and-drop the file to the Slicer application window
 - Click OK to load the data
 - Wait for loading to complete (may take a few minutes)

+If the image fails to load then it may be compressed.
+You can try to load the image into [GE 4D View software](https://1drv.ms/u/s!Arm_AFxB9yqHtbJ9TqQUSLpRhTS39A) (choose "Free 60-day demo version" or "Full version" during install) and save it with "Wavelet compression" set to None.